Writing SQL Queries

 Test in Queries

-The PREWHERE clause
+The PREWHERE Clause

 • dt - A DateTime field storing the corresponding date and time.

 • asset_id - An UInt64 unique identifier for an asset.
-The data for that id is stored in the asset_metadata table.
+The data for that ID is stored in the asset_metadata table.

 • value - A Float column holding the metric's value for the given asset/metric pair.